Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-UniquePointer.md

 }
 ```
 ### Problem 1: Rule of Three Violation
 The first problem here is that we are not obeying the "[rule of three](https://stackoverflow.com/q/4172722/14065)".
-Since we have a destructor that does memory management we should also handle the copy constructor and assignment operator.
-Otherwise the following is allowed and will cause undefined behavior:
+Since we have a destructor that does memory management, we should also handle the copy constructor and assignment operator.
+Otherwise, the following is allowed and will cause undefined behavior:

-Rule of Three Copy Constructor
+#### Rule of Three Copy Constructor
 ```c

 int test1()